sb-null/vim-yolol/README.md

 - (Vundle)[https://github.com/VundleVim/Vundle.vim]
   - `Plugin 'sb-null/vim-yolol'`

-You will also need to install all necessary binarys. vim-yolol makes it easy to install them by using `:YololInstallBinaries`, using `curl` to donwload the required binarys
+You will also need to install all necessary binarys. vim-yolol makes it easy to install them by using `:YololInstallBinaries`, using `curl` to donwload the required binarys.

+# Usage

+The full documentation cann be found at (doc/vim-yolol.txt)[doc/vim-yolol.txt] and can be diesplayed from within Vim with `:help vim-yolol`.

+Depending on your installation method, you may have to generate the plugin's `help tags` manually (e.g. `:helptags ALL`).

+# Contributing

+If you want to add features, have suggestions or found a bug feel free to open an (issue)[https://github.com/sb-null/vim-yolol/issues/new] or create a (pull request)[https://github.com/sb-null/vim-yolol/compare].